ewoodhead/QuantumNPA.jl/README.md

 implemented.
 This is mainly of interest to people who want to better understand what the code does and how it works or want to modify it.

+The basic idea behind this whole library is that the NPA hierarchy method itself is pretty straightforward if the types of operators you need are supported.
+One then just has to compute all the operator products appearing in the upper triangular part of the moment matrix and check for relations between the results that translate to constraints on the moment matrix.
+So the main thing this library aims to do is add support to Julia for doing arithmetic and automatically simplifying products of certain types of operators commonly encountered in quantum optimisation problems that can be handled with the NPA hierarchy.

 There are three main types of operator defined in the code.
 They are:
 - The abstract `Operator` type, defined in `src/ops_primitive.jl`, which has several concrete subtypes (`Dichotomic`, etc.) defined in